dooshiifox/song-ratings/README.md

 # Developing

 Get `pnpm`, then install all the packages with `pnpm i`. `npm` should work but it's untested.
 Start the dev server with `pnpm dev` (or `npm run dev`).

+# I take suggestions and am open to debates

+if you think my opinion on a game is wrong / i should replay it / i should finish it, convince me in the `issues` tab or dm me (discord @dooshii). also please im begging you someone suggest games where you play as a dog i need them.